wwwportal/Kalima/Communities/Computer Engineering Technology/C Language.md

 - static: inside stack to keep something we'll come back to
 - invoke function goes to bottom of the stack
 - structure: complex data type. i.e., set of multiple data types

+## Stack
+1. stack frame contains
+   1.  memory for local variables
+   2.  return address to call location
+2. Push: add to stack
+3. Pop: remove from stack
+4.  used for static memory allocation (at compile-time)
+5.  scope and lifetime of variables is scope and lifetime of function

+## Heap
+1. allocate memory at runtime
+2. heap memory is not cleared automatically
+3. persists until explicitly freed
+4. slower than stack
+5. can become fragmented (free memory available in small )
+6. uninitialized variables cause to grab previously initialized values from heap
+7. static: off the stack (in heap)
+8. memory leak: memory we can't find to clean up.
+OS memory leaks stay permanently. causes heap to overtake the stack (heap overflow)
+9. Dynamic memory allocation allocates memory on the heap

+## Pointers to pointers
+int complexarray[2][3];